 Pre-conference Immersion Registration Fee $85.95

-Airport Transportation Fee - cost of transportation to and from the LA/Ontario airport is $20.00 each way.
+Airport Transportation Fee - cost of transportation to and from the LA/Ontario airport, and train station as well as bus station is $20.00 each way.

 Teens at the CMI Western Conference

-We would like to particularly welcome teens to join us this year at our second CMI Western Conference.
-We have several activities just for teens, and we would like to also encourage teens to enjoy the general conference sessions as well.
+We would like to particularly welcome teens to join us this year at our third CMI Western Conference.
+We have several activities just for teens, and we would like to also encourage teens to enjoy the general conference sessions.

-Teens will have the opportunity to join a discussion with keynote speaker Dick Keyes, read and informally act in scenes from a Shakespeare play together, enjoy a coffee break with a CMI speaker, and get to know each other at a hosted evening social time.
+Teens will have the opportunity to join a discussion with guest speaker Storm Hutchinson, enjoy a coffee break with another CMI speaker, and get to know each other at a hosted evening social time.
 Teens are also encouraged to bring finished handwork and work-in-progress to share during the CM Fair.

 For a tentative schedule for the teen activities, please see the general schedule when it is published.

-Our teen activities are for students who are entering or are in high school in the 2017-2018 school year.
+Our teen activities are for students who are entering or are in high school in the 2018-2019 school year.
 Teens must attend the conference with a parent/legal guardian.
-Younger or older students are welcome to attend the general conference with their parents, but these activities are only for high school students.
+Younger or older students are welcome to attend the general conference with their parents, but teen-specific activities are only for high school students.

 Please notify us via email at email@example.com of your cancellation.
-Cancellation fees are as follows: 1) cancellation fee for early bird registration (before June 15) is 15 per cent of the total costs which includes registration, meal plans, apartments, immersions and airport transportation and 2) cancellation fee for early bird and regular registration between June 16, 2017 and July 5, 2017 is 20 per cent of total costs which includes registration, meal plans, apartments, immersions and airport transportation.
-There is no cancellation refund after July 5, 2017 except for emergencies.
-We can not refund meal plan prices after July 5th, 2017.
-There is not a separate group registration.
-(Note: The cancellation fee will be applied to all registrations, meal tickets, apartments, immersions and airport transportation .)
+Cancellation fees are as follows: 1) cancellation fee for early bird registration (before June 1, 2018) is 15 per cent of the total cost which includes registration, meal plans, dorms, apartments, immersions and airport transportation and 2) cancellation fee for early bird and regular registration between June 2, 2018 and July 10, 2018 is 20 per cent of total costs which includes registration, meal plans, dorms, apartments, immersions and airport, train, bus transportation .